Lafetz/quest-micro/README.md

 ## Monitoring

-[x] structured Logging and Aggregation
+- [x] structured Logging and Aggregation using loki/promtail
-[] Prometheus for performance monitoring and alerting [] Tracing with Jaeger
+- [] Prometheus for performance monitoring and alerting
+- [] Tracing with Jaeger

 ## imgs